 Set of four glass tumblers, £19.50, Marks & Spencer

-Mix and match with these honey-shade tumblers, adding to your colour wheel.
+Mix and match with honey-shade tumblers, adding to your colour wheel.

-For water, use a bold jug, I love this bubble-effect jug, slice up some lemon, limes and add mint for freshly-flavoured water.
+For water, use a bold jug - I love a bubble-effect jug - slice up some lemon, limes and add mint for freshly-flavoured water.

 For wine, make sure you place both a red and white wine glass on the table, your guests may only drink one but again, this will elevate the look and feel of your table and leave guests feeling special.

 These iridescent wine glasses from LSA at John Lewis are very special and gleam in the light, whether from a candle or natural sunlight.

 Mixing them with these colourful Highgate goblets from Wayfair will work beautifully.